 - You believe that relaxing is a waste of time.

-- You ever fantasize about your job.
+- Do you ever fantasize about your job?

 - Work takes precedence over social life.